ZixuanKe/PyContinual/README.md

     - supsup_ggg
   - `base_dir`: you need to make sure your dataset is in this directory

 If you have questions about what papers the baseline systems refer to or how to download the data.
-Please check the [v0.0.0 README](https://github.com/ZixuanKe/PyContinual/v0.0.0)
+Please check the [README in Main Branch](https://github.com/ZixuanKe/PyContinual/v0.0.0)

 ## Contact